What we do

 One of the most important and fun “tasks” that we ask our Volunteers to do is shop!
 We support the Museum Store in many ways but our shopping continues to boost sales which in turn supports the Museum.
 Our opportunity to see and purchase the new merchandise before anyone else does is one of several ‘perks’ to this committee.
 Wearing our treasures becomes a chance to display these for those who may have not had the pleasure of shopping with us……yet!

-The SOTA Programs committee is responsible for providing delicious treats as well as the educational portion of our General Meetings.
+The SOTA Programs committee is responsible for planning and providing delicious treats as well as the educational portion of our General Meetings.
 From guest speakers to member-led presentations, the Program Committee ensures our meetings are stimulating and satisfying.
-In addition, this committee plans the annual luncheon as well as Luncheon With The Authors.
+In addition, this committee plans the annual SOTA Meeting and Luncheon in May.